MatrixKung/MemorySplitMM/README.md

  >libMSMM does not support module exports

- >libMSMM does not support the library making use of functions that take a module base address, and the base address passed into DLLMain is NULL
+ >libMSMM does not support the library making use of functions that take a module base address for the module you load, and the base address passed into DLLMain is NULL.

  >libMSMM does not support module unloading, due to the nature of how the memory is laid out